Keep That Ghost Light On!

 “The Lady in White haunts the Rauh Theatre,” says Kim Martin, the theatre’s producing director.
 “The story goes that back in the late ’20s, early ’30s when the Rauh Theatre was a German social club, a woman in her nightgown came looking for her wayward husband.
 He was discovered in the arms of another woman.
 The woman shot them both before turning the gun on herself.”
 How does this spirit manifest today?
 “A lady in a long white gown now paces the Rauh balcony, back and forth calling her dead husband’s name.”

 Not only malevolent apparitions inhabit the space.
-“While The Lady in White is an unhappy entity,” Martin says, “John Johns is quite the opposite and frequently ‘visits’ the Rockwell Theatre.”
-Johns, an actor in the mid-20th century, was appearing in a play in the Rockwell Theatre costumed in a tuxedo when had a heart attack onstage died in one of the dressing rooms.
+“While the Lady in White is an unhappy entity,” Martin says, “John Johns is quite the opposite and frequently ‘visits’ the Rockwell Theatre.”
+She says Johns, an actor in the mid-20th century, was performing in a play at the Rockwell Theatre, costumed in a tuxedo, when he had a heart attack onstage and then died in one of the dressing rooms.
 “On nights when the theatre has no audience, he has been known to pop in many different theatre seats clapping for those rehearsing onstage.”

 Stray Dog Theatre, St. Louis